luochen1990/SFCT/README.md

 # SFCT
-Software Foundation Chinese Translation
+Software Foundations Chinese Translation

 ---------------------
-How to contribute?
+What is this?

-Made an issue with the chapter you intended to translate.
-Be ware to read through the open issue list to make sure no one is doing the same work as yours!
+This is the chinese translation of Software Foundations.